 Of course, we all know leaving the fridge door ajar when not in use can prevent the build-up of mould and smell by just allowing an essential bit of ventilation.
 But, there’s more you can do.

 Plenty of good old fashioned elbow grease will certainly help when it comes to keeping your caravan spick and span.
 But, there are plenty of tricks you can employ.
-For instance, use diluted Flash (or similar) to gently wash the ceiling, wallboards and under the bed lockers – it works a treat!
+For instance, use a diluted disinfectant to gently wash the ceiling, wallboards and under the bed lockers – it works a treat!

 What’s that smell?